aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - UCs layer **is not affected by changes made in UI, DB, frameworks**; the UCs layer is isolated from such concerns;
 - **changes to the operation might affect** the UCs layer;
 - if some UC details change, the UCs layer SC will certainly be changed.

+#### INTERFACE ADAPTERS

+The interface adapters layer **converts data from the UCs-and-entities-convenient format, to the external-agencies-convenient format**, e. g. for a DB or a client.
+It might wholly contain the MVC architecture of the GUI.
+Presenters, views, and controllers all belong to the interface adapters layer.
+The models are likely just DSs that are passed from the controllers to the UCs, and then back from the UCs to the presenters and views.

+No code inward should know anything about where the data is stored (DB, files, etc), what is the IO device (web, console, etc).

+This layer **also converts data from the external-agencies-convenient format, to the UCs-and-entities-convenient format**.